 “Pupils show a generosity of spirit and appreciate the circumstances of those less fortunate than themselves.
 Their strong commitment to community service is evident with high levels of participation in volunteering and charitable fundraising.”
 Ipswich School ISI Inspection Report, November 2014″

 Every week groups of pupils from Ipswich School take part in community work as part of the Thursday afternoon activities programme.
 This programme includes a wide range of activities.
-Among them is Community Service Music, Special Schools, the Primary Schools activity, and the Green Team.
-See a presentation here.
+Among them is Community Service Music, the Primary Schools activity, and the Eco Team.